How did the arrival of the English impact the Abenaki?

 France, Britain’s traditional enemy, had established a firm foothold in Canada (called New France) by the 1670s and embarked on a policy of harassing English settlements in the New World.
 The French treated the indigenous population with more respect, forging alliances with several tribes against the British.
 Every time relations between France and Britain broke down, the French encouraged their Abenaki allies to increase their attacks on English settlements in New England.

 For all these reasons, the 1670s ushered in a period of tension and hostility between the English and the indigenous peoples in northern New England, made worse by the treachery practiced on the Abenaki and Wampanoags at Cochecho (present-day Dover) in September 1676.
 The Dover settlement was dominated by Richard Waldron, a merchant, trader, adventurer, and militia leader who had moved to the town in the mid-1650s.
 Waldron was suspicious of the indigenous population—men, women, and children—who had come to the area in the aftermath of King Philip’s War, and, at the urging of the Massachusetts legislature, he devised a plan to ship them to Boston where they could be sold into slavery in the West Indies.
 He organized a day of recreation for indigenous peoples in the Dover area, offering games, food and drink, and entertainment.
 About 350 people came to Dover to participate.
 Once the games were underway, armed colonists moved in and seized them.
-Waldron separated the Abenaki, who he considered “friendly,” from the Wampanoag.
-The Abenaki were released and allowed to go on their way, but the Wampanoags were indeed sent to Boston and sold into slavery.
+Almost all of the Native Americans were sent to Boston where efforts were made to separate the Abenaki, who were considered “friendly,” from the Wampanoag.
+The Abenaki were released and allowed to go on their way, but the Wampanoags were either executed or sold into slavery.
 The Abenaki considered the entire episode a deep betrayal of their trust and friendship.

 Feeling less and less welcome in their own lands, and seeing that they were increasingly outnumbered by the English, the Abenaki began to withdraw from southern New Hampshire in the 1680s under Kancamagus’s leadership.
-Many went north to indigenous settlements being established in Canada for all those forced out of New England by the English settlers; some went east to Maine, which had a substantially smaller English population.
-Some Abenaki remained, living mostly in the North Country where the English had made little inroads.
+Some went west to join Abenaki communities in what eventually became Vermont, others went north to indigenous settlements being established in Canada for all those forced out of New England by the English settlers; some went east to Maine, which had a substantially smaller English population; some Abenaki remained, living mostly in the North Country where the English had made little inroads.
 The Abenaki’s presence was still felt throughout New Hampshire, though, particularly as the English continued to fear Abenaki raids, which were not infrequent during these decades.
 The English also continued to rely on what the Abenaki had taught them about living in New Hampshire, including a greater understanding of the area’s geography, hunting and fishing techniques, and the use of the region’s natural resources.

 Tensions remained high between the English and the indigenous population even after most of the Abenaki left New Hampshire, mainly because Britain and France became engaged in a protracted conflict, King William’s War, beginning in 1688.
-At the instigation of the French, Abenaki raiding parties from Canada or Maine regularly descended on English settlements in New Hampshire and Massachusetts.
-The most devastating of these raids for New Hampshire occurred in July 1694, when roughly 250 Abenaki from Maine attacked part of the Dover settlement known as Oyster River.
+At the instigation of the French, Abenaki raiding parties from inland New Hampshire, Canada, or Maine regularly descended on English settlements in the seacoast region.
+The most devastating of these raids for New Hampshire occurred in July 1694, when roughly 250 Abenaki attacked part of the Durham settlement known as Oyster River.
 Dozens of settlers were killed, and dozens more were captured and taken for ransom.
 Most of the houses and structures in the Oyster River settlement were burned as the Abenaki left a six-mile path of destruction down the banks of the river.
 Known as the Oyster River Massacre, the attack curtailed the spread of English settlements in New Hampshire for at least a decade.
 Although Abenaki raiding parties from Canada remained common until the 1750s, relations between indigenous peoples and the English began to stabilize shortly after 1713 when a treaty was signed by New Hampshire’s colonial government and the Abenaki.